schlotg/node-aws-deploy/README.md

 Next, node-aws-deploy compares the contents of package.json to a local copy.
 If anything has changed, those packages are removed and re-installed using NPM.
 Finally, node-aws-deploy changes the working directory to your applications folder, then loads and executes the configured .js file that is your applications starting point.

+node-aws-deploy also handles project dependencies.
+If your project consists of several sub projects, you can configure node-aws-deploy to create separate git repositories for each dependency, and then use the NPM link feature to create a symbolic link in the main projects node_modules directory.
+Each one of the dependency projects will have git pulls and NPM dependency checks performed on them on pull requests or starts.

 To handle live updates, node-aws-deploy implements a server that listens on a configured port.
 A webhook can be configured that posts to the node-aws-deploy listener on Git pushes into your repository.
 Typically, several servers are configured behind a load balancer.
 The webhook will be dispatched by the load balancer to one of the running servers.
-The server will find all of the other servers of that same type and forward the webhook along.
+This server will find all of the other servers of that same type and forward the webhook along.
 Every server will do a git pull and then update itself.
 This allows a git branch to be setup that the servers will operate off of.
 Whenever a deployment needs to happen, a developer simply merges into that branch and pushes.
 Deployment happens automatically.
+For more control, a developer can run the post pull to all instances an initiate the update when ready.
+This mechanism also allows feedback from the servers from the pull request.

-This is a great way to handle test builds/deployments but may not be the best way to handle production builds. node-aws-deploy relies on your git repository, and the NPM repository being up and running and this introduces more points of failure.
-A much safer solution for production is to take a working and tested build, create and AMI out of it, set the the user data to {deploy:false} and then update your production scale group with this new AMI.
+This is a great way to handle test builds/deployments but may not be the best way to handle production builds. node-aws-deploy relies on your git repository and the NPM repository being up and running and this introduces more points of failure.
+A much safer solution for production is to take a working and tested build, create and AMI out of it, set the the user data to {deploy:false} and then update your production scale group with this new AMI. node-aws-deploy ships with code for creating AMIs out of tested and running builds.

 <Code to build out and AMI from an existing node-aws-deploy build and deploy to a scale group coming soon!>